 - stomach upset and nausea

-The higher your dosage of turmeric, the more likely you are to experience side effects.
+The higher your dosage, the more likely you are to experience side effects.
 Stop taking turmeric if you’re having any of these issues.
 It’s best to connect with your doctor if the side effects are serious or lasting.